 One of the more subtle types of rose gold hair is the soft rose gold glow.
 This hue has more of a golden blonde base, with less pink and red overtones.
 Ideal for those with a neutral skin tone and darker eyes, the soft rose gold glow is a great way to transition platinum hair back to a warmer shade or refresh honey blonde hair for a new season.

-11. Rose Gold Hair with Pink Highlights
+11. Rose Gold Hair With Pink Highlights

 For a fun summer look, special occasion, or festival, it’s hard to look past pink highlights!
-Quirky and feminine, pink strands add a cute and playful vibe to your hair.
+Quirky and feminine, pink hair adds a cute and playful vibe to your hair.
 Because rose gold contains pink undertones, it’s a great natural partner for pink highlights.
 Scatter the darker pink pieces throughout your hair or use them to create a frame for your face for an on-trend e-girl vibe.

 12. Short Rose Gold Curls